Toyota Supra in motorsport: Touring car

 In the 1989 and 1990 seasons, Bemani entered the Deutsche Tourenwagen Meisterschaft (DTM).
 However, competing against the dominance of BMW and Mercedes proved extremely challenging.
 Despite the Toyota Supra 3.0i’s impressive 330 horsepower, the team struggled to be competitive and non delivery of the promised budget in millions from Toyota Germany did not help.
 Notable highlights included briefly leading a heat race at Mainz-Finthen and running 2nd at AVUS before the AMG team forced the Toyota out of the race after direct order from their Team Principle.

 Despite the significant aerodynamic advantage and double wishbone suspension - the Gr.A Mk III Supra Factory race effort was largely discontinued at the end of the 1990 season in favour of the Toyota Corolla AE101.
 For the 1991 and 1992 only a few race cars were kept in competition by privateers including top finishes by Bemani Toyota Team in the Swiss Group A Championship.

-The GR Supra will make its debut in the 2026 Supercars Championship (Australia) with a Hilux Dakar-derived 2UR-GSE V8 engine.
+The GR Supra made its debut in the 2026 Supercars Championship (Australia) with a Hilux Dakar-derived 2UR-GSE V8 engine.